mdfarhantanvir/StayTrack-Employee-Retention-Predictor/README.md

 4. Interactive visualizations and data-driven decision-making.

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 Please read `CONTRIBUTING.md` for guidelines.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.